gifshelf/ac_project/app/iOS/InstaNRoll/tips/tip_01/index.md

 ## Additional Tips

-- To avoid automatically saving the image before slicing, disable this feature in the settings.
+- To avoid automatically saving a merged version of the selected image range before slicing it into pieces, you can disable this feature in the settings.

 - For a more streamlined user interface, enable the "Reduce button description" option in the settings.